michelou/android-examples/hello-android/README.txt

    hello-android> emulator -no-boot-anim -no-jni -avd 2.2_128M_HVGA &

-Then we move for instance to the "Snake" project directory and execute one of the following Ant targets :
+Then we move for instance to the "Audio" project directory and execute one of the following Ant targets :

    hello-android> cd Audio